 This summer, U.S. Bank will assist the youngest entrepreneurs across the country who are looking to start their first business through #MyFirstStartup. #MyFirstStartup is focused on financial education for youth, teaching the value of earning and managing money through a fun, hands-on experience that inspires young people and their families to grow the local economy and to connect with the community.
-Materials including workbooks and worksheets are available at all U.S. Bank branch locations and online as PDF downloads.
+Materials including workbooks and worksheets are available at all U.S. Bank branch locations.

 Additionally, U.S. Bank employees will work alongside our communities to create and refurbish makerspaces, which are play spaces created specifically for children to make music, arts or STEM projects.
 The bank will revitalize makerspaces through signature projects in Boise, Cleveland, Cincinnati, Columbus, Denver, Milwaukee, Minneapolis/St. Paul, Omaha, Portland and Seattle.
 U.S. Bank also will continue its national Places to Play program in partnership with the Country Music Association to make music possible across the country.